dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 ![architecture](/images/logical-architecture.png)

 Operational and pipelining processes vary greatly across projects and organizations by design.
 The pipeline design provided out-of-the-box is meant to serve as a boiler-plate.
-This solution is not meant to be a turnkey solution for enterprises.
+This is not a turnkey solution for enterprises.

 Some organizations will need to re-design the pipeline to meet their requirements.
-Enhancements such as multi-account support will be necessary for many enterprises.
+Enhancements such as multi-account support will be a requirement in some cases.

+The out-of-the-box pipeline serves as a learning example--it should help a developer understand how to bring AWS's DevOps building blocks together for ML pipeline automation.
+It also provides a starting point for you to iterate on.

-The provided pipeline should be simple enough to serve as a learning tool and a starting point to evolve your solution.
-Trek8's Enterprise CI/CD [Quick-start](https://github.com/aws-quickstart/quickstart-trek10-serverless-enterprise-cicd) is a good example of something closer to an Enterprise turn-key solution.
+Trek8's Enterprise CI/CD [Quick-start](https://github.com/aws-quickstart/quickstart-trek10-serverless-enterprise-cicd) is a good example of something that is closer to an Enterprise turn-key solution.
 However, the multi-account design makes it harder to deploy.
 One of the goals of this solution is to enable a working system in your AWS environment with a few simple steps.

-Refer to the advance section below for more details on how to re-design and configure the various components in this solution.
+Many of you will already have an existing CI/CD pipeline, and as described in the following section, you can replace the provided CI/CD backbone.
+Refer to the advance section below for more details on how to re-design, replace and configure the various components in this solution.

+This project is open-source, and is open to contributions that add value to our community.
+Feel free to contact me if you have a valuable enhancement that you like to contribute to this project.

 ---

-The pipeline consists of five main steps:
+The provided pipeline consists of five main steps:

 <img src="images/codepipeline-cicd.png" width="80%"/>